Illustration of a worried bull beside the words Say Sorry in Spanish.

 Example: Lamento lo ocurrido (“I’m sorry for what happened.”)

-Lamentar belongs to the first group of Spanish verbs, those ending in -ar, and (yay!) it is regular.
+Lamentar belongs to the first Spanish conjugation, the verbs ending in -ar, and it is regular.

 Here’s the present tense of lamentar: